anandhanedom/node-js/01_sql_deep_dive.md

    Left \[OUTER] JOIN TABLE_B as b
    ON a.id=b.id

-2. Right join: adds the data that don't have a match from table B
+2. Right join: adds the data that don't have a match from table B. opposite of left join.

+### Cross Join

+Create a combination of every row

+### Full outer join

+Return results from both whether they match or not. (both sides null instead of left or right joins)